-For any SaaS company – especially those in the expansion stages – Customer Acquisition Cost (CAC) is the key metric to focus on.
+For any company – especially those in the expansion stages – Customer Acquisition Cost (CAC) is a key metric to focus on.

 And for most companies and their CFOs and COOs, it’s all about making that number as low as possible.